libra/website/docs/reference/libra-cli.md

 The `-s` option causes the CLI to be run after the local Libra network is launched.
 Note that this may take a few minutes to build and then start.

 ### Run a CLI Client to Connect to Any Libra Network
-To invoke the CLI client and configure it yourself, use:
+To invoke the CLI client and configure it yourself, run:

 ```bash
 cargo run -p client --bin client -- [OPTIONS] --host <host> --validator_set_file <validator_set_file>